What is the advantage of the Early Law School Admission Program (ELSAP)?

 Am I eligible for financial aid?

 During their first year of Law School, students are eligible for undergraduate student aid.
 Students will be able to borrow their undergraduate loans, and receive other aid they are entitled to as an undergraduate student if they qualify (PHEAA, PELL etc.).
-For the first year at Akron Law, students will file their FAFSA (Free Application for Federal Student Aid) and list the Akron Law as their school.
+For the first year at Law School, students will file their FAFSA (Free Application for Federal Student Aid) and list the Law School as their school.
 After year one, the student can then receive graduate financial aid and anything else that they may qualify for as a law student.

 What if I drop out of the first year of law school or decide I don’t want to be in law school anymore?